-Following are several ways you can support and encourage your teen:
+Here are several ways you can support and encourage your teen:

-- Be present in your teen’s life.
-Physically and emotionally
+- Be present in your teen’s life, physically and emotionally.

-- Be available and willing to listen to what your teen has to say
+- Be available and willing to listen to what your teen has to say.

 - Show genuine compassion and empathy for what your teen is going through.
-Be willing to try to see and understand things from your teen’s point of view

-- Don’t pressure your teen to talk or open up
+- Don’t pressure your teen to talk or open up.

 - Be respectful in your actions and words.
-For example, avoid criticizing, talking over, or talking down to him or her

 What to Do When Things Escalate

-- Contact your child’s treatment provider
+- Contact your child’s primary care provider

 - Enlist the help of a close family member or friend for support or assistance

-When Individual Therapy isn’t Enough
+When Individual Therapy Isn’t Enough

-- Is continuing to abuse illicit drugs or other substances
+- Continues to use illicit drugs

 - Lacks a stable support system